Bias-Variance Tradeoffs in Joint Spectral Embeddings: Statistical Consequences

 \textcite{OmniCLT} compare the test statistic $T = \|\hat{\bvar{D}}\|_F^2$ to a reference distribution constructed through Monte Carlo iterations under the null hypothesis.
 In simulation settings, this test statistic demonstrates higher empirical power than a Procrustes based test introduced by \textcite{Semi-Par} that utilizes individual network embeddings.
 We stress that this statistic does not correct for row-wise correlation in $\hat{\bvar{D}}$ and relies on a reference distribution that is constructed with prior knowledge of the latent positions $\bvar{X}$.

-In an attempt to remedy these issues, we propose a test statistic that does not rely on unknown model parameters and utilizes the covariance expressions presented in Corollary \ref{Asy Covariances}.
-As the test statistic $T$ is computed based on Euclidean rather than Mahalanobis distances, we expect our test statistic will offer improvements in practice over that of $T$.
-We propose a Wald statistic for each row of $\hat{\bvar{D}}$ which we present in Theorem \ref{Test Statistic W}.
+In an attempt to remedy these issues, we propose a test statistic constructed from Wald statistics for each row of $\hat{\bvar{D}}$.
+These statistics are estimated directly for the data and utilize the covariance expression presented in Corollary~\ref{Cor:Vertex_Differences_Test_Stat} to correct for row-wise variability.
+We derive the asymptotic distribution of these Wald Statistics in Theorem \ref{Test Statistic W}.

 \begin{theorem} Let $\bvar{D}(\bvar{x}) = (\bvar{S}^{(1)} - \bvar{S}^{(2)})\bvar{x}$ and let $F_{\chi^2_d}(x)$ be the cumulative distribution function of a $\chi^2$ random variable with $d$ degrees of freedom.
 The asymptotic distribution of the statistic $W_i = \hat{\bvar{D}}_i^T\Sigma_D^{-1}(\bvar{X}_i)\hat{\bvar{D}}_i$ under both hypotheses is given by